-The length of the longest causal (sequential) chain of messages of each solver, computed as the number of cycles of our simulator and averaged on problems with density .3, is given in Figure 5.
-Results for problems with density .2 are given in Figure 6.
+The length of the longest causal (sequential) chain of messages of each solver, computed as the number of cycles of our simulator is given in Tables 3 and 1.
 It took more than two weeks for the original ADOPT implementation to solve one of the problems for 20 agents and density .3, and one of the problems for 25 agents and density .3 (at which moment the solver was interrupted).
-Therefore, it was evaluated using only the remaining 24 problems at those problem sizes.